Farm Beginnings

 October - March

-Vermont farmers and farm service providers will lead eight online modules.
+Vermont farmers and farm service providers will lead nine online modules.
 The structure includes both lectures and interactive activities.
 Online modules are each two weeks long and include a two-hour live virtual session on Wednesday evenings, 4:30-6:30 pm.
 You can expect to spend 2-4 hours to complete individual work between the live sessions.
 Live sessions include time for connecting with the cohort and Q&A with presenters.
 Participants are encouraged to attend live, however, all sessions are recorded.
 Throughout the course of the program, participants will develop their own Farm Plan and have an opportunity to receive feedback.
 Modules are listed below with brief descriptions and likely presenters (final presenters TBA).
 We will also welcome one-two additional farmers with experience relevant to each module to join for live sessions.

 Kick-Off Session: Introduction & Orientation Meet the cohort and orient to the structure, materials and curriculum for the Farm Beginnings program.